ariley215/reading-notes/AZ-204/Module-7.md

 - OS and data disks used by Azure Virtual Machines can be encrypted using Azure Disk Encryption.

+Here is a page for the digital study guide on discovering static website hosting in Azure Storage:

+## Discovering Static Website Hosting in Azure Storage

+Azure Storage provides the ability to host static websites directly from a storage container, without the need for a traditional web server.

+### Enabling Static Website Hosting

+- To enable static website hosting, you need to locate your storage account in the Azure portal and:
+  1. Select "Static website" to display the configuration page.
+  2. Enable static website hosting for the account.
+  3. Specify an index document name (e.g. `index.html`) and an error document path (e.g. `404.html`).
+  4. Save the changes.
+- When you enable static website hosting, Azure Storage automatically creates a container named `$web` to store the files for your static website.

+### Impact of Access Level on the `$web` Container

+- The access level you set on the `$web` container doesn't impact the primary static website endpoint, as these files are served through anonymous access requests.
+- However, changing the public access level of the `$web` container does impact the primary blob service endpoint.
+  - For example, if you change the access level to "Blob (anonymous read access for blobs only)", users can access the files using both the static website endpoint and the primary blob service endpoint.
+- Disabling public access on the storage account by using the public access setting doesn't affect static websites hosted in that storage account.

+### Mapping a Custom Domain

+- You can make your static website available via a custom domain.
+- It's easier to enable HTTP access for your custom domain, as Azure Storage natively supports it.
+- To enable HTTPS, you'll need to use Azure CDN, as Azure Storage doesn't yet natively support HTTPS with custom domains.
+- Follow the steps in the "Map a custom domain to an Azure Blob Storage endpoint" documentation to set up a custom domain for your static website.

 ### Key Takeaways

 - A storage account provides a unique namespace for your data in Azure Blob storage.